sujeshpadhi91/seng438-a3/Assignment3.md

 **Figure 3 - Import dialog with Assignment 2 test classes selected**

-The test classes selected are now included in the org.jfree.data package in the new project.
-BUT: please make sure this is the case and that the package name in your test class is defined as org.jfree.data.
+The test classes selected are now included in the org.jfree.data package in the new project. **_BUT: please make sure this is the case and that the package name in your test class is defined as org.jfree.data._**

+**Note**:

+- You should import jmock 2.x library as you did in Assignment 2
+- If you want to use junit 4.x, you should import junit 4.x libraries as you did in Assignment 2
+- You can find both libraries in [./Assignment3-artifacts.zip](./Assignment3-artifacts.zip).

 # 3 INSTRUCTIONS